Usselby

 - The Anglican parish church is a small, stone structure dedicated to Saint Margaret.

-- The church seats only about 48.
+- The church seats only 48.

-- There is a photograph of St. Margaret's Church on the Wendy Parkinson Church Photos web site.
+- There is a photograph of St. Margaret's Church on the Wendy PARKINSON Church Photos web site.

-- Here is a photo of St. Margaret's Church, taken by Ron Cole (who retains the copyright):
+- Here is a photo of St. Margaret's Church, taken by Ron COLE (who retains the copyright):

 - The Anglican parish register dates from 1564.